 Uncontested Divorce Attorneys in Schaumburg, IL

-- Neither party is involved in a bankruptcy or foreclosure that could affect the financial situation
+- Neither party is involved in a bankruptcy or foreclosure that could complicate financial matters

 - There are no allegations of domestic violence